ydayagi/serverless-workflow-examples/assessment/README.md

   - where the assessment logic in order to return suitable workflow options is implemented in the workflow definition.
 - using **custom java code** convenient for complex use cases:
   - where the assessment logic in order to return suitable workflow options is implemented java classes.
-- using **knative function** convenient for complex use cases where high volumes and scalability matter more:
+- using **knative function** convenient for complex use cases where efficiency and scalability matter more:
   - where the assessment logic in order to return suitable workflow options is implemented a kn functions invoked via REST call.

 ## Flow